drnursultan/Spatiotemporal_CPB_Modeling/R code/README.md

 ## Key Features

-**Crop Type Identification**
+**Crop Type Identification** <br>
 	• Crop types are identified using small buffer zones around each field, allowing precise spatial analysis.

-**Potato Intensity Calculation**
+**Potato Intensity Calculation** <br>
-	•	Potato intensity is computed using a 1500-meter buffer zone, accounting for the spatial movement potential of Colorado Potato Beetles (CPB).
+	• Potato intensity is computed using a **1500-meter buffer zone**, accounting for the spatial movement potential of Colorado Potato Beetles (CPB).

+ # Why R?

+R was chosen for these operations due to its robust geospatial libraries, which are highly optimized for raster data processing.
+Packages like terra, sf, and exactextractr enable efficient extraction and analysis of data, outperforming Python in similar use cases.

+## Workflow

+**R Packages Used** <br>
+	•	terra: For raster data manipulation. <br>
+	•	sf: For handling spatial vector data. <br>
+	•	exactextractr: For extracting raster data within specified buffer zones. <br>